Growing Avocado in Texas

 Where to buy Lila avocado trees?

 I recommend buying from Bob Wells Nursery.
-Bob Wells is a local businessman and ships great product all over the US.
-You can order his trees on from Bob Well on from Bob Wells on amazon.com or from his website bobwellsnursery.com.
+Bob Wells is a local businessman and ships great products all over the US.
+You can order trees from Bob Wells on amazon.com or from his website bobwellsnursery.com.

 Want more info on growing avocado in Texas?